Speed awareness course: all you need to know

 When would you be offered a speed awareness course?

 If you have been caught speeding, you will receive a letter informing you of the consequences.
-In many cases, you will be able to choose from three options: paying the fine and taking the points, going to court to settle it, or taking a speed awareness course and paying a slightly reduced fine.
+In many cases, you will be able to choose from three options: paying the fine and taking the points, going to court to settle it, or taking a speed awareness course with a slightly reduced fine and no penalty points.

 You will be able to enroll on a speed awareness course if it is your first speeding offence or if you haven’t been caught in the past three years.
 You’re only eligible for a speed awareness course if the police offer it to you as a choice.
-On top of that, there are set speeds that qualify for a speed awareness course; if you were speeding by more than these amounts, you won’t have the option to attend a course.
+On top of that, there are set speeds that qualify for a speed awareness course, so if you were speeding by more than these amounts, you won’t be given the option.
 The amount by which you can break the speed limit and still be eligible to take a speed awareness course is between 10% of the speed limit plus 2mph, to 10% of the limit plus 9mph.

 - 30mph limit: speeding between 35mph and 42mph